Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

     The test set consists of 155 60\*60 gray-scale images.
 Each line in the csv file consists of 3601 numbers.

-Train.csv:

-    Training set also created by Wu with Matlab consists of 5491 images.

-    The set was created by data augmentation from several hundreds of pictures made in PPT or downloaded from the Internet.

 Some Problem with the datasets: